Android TV boxes have become very popular devices and are great low-cost media centers for any home.

 Non-Bluetooth Remote controls that use a USB dongle are the easiest to setup.

-Once the USB dongle is plugged in and the unit has power it should work.
+Once the USB dongle is plugged in and the unit has power it should be working.

 Steps to Pair Bluetooth with an Android TV Box Remote Control